-Bob Jones always liked BAs because they could write.
+Millionaire property investor, Bob Jones, always liked BAs because they could write.
 That meant that they could think.
 And that meant he could train them to run his businesses.

 That was back in the days when he used to fly in commercial airlines, but after he punched the journalist in the face who disturbed him trout fishing in Turangi.

 And long before he was called out for racist comments in a national newspaper.